Chelisoches morio

-Chelisoches morio, also known as the black earwig, are part of the family Chelisochidae.
+Chelisoches morio, the black earwig, is a species of insect in the family Chelisochidae.
 It is an omnivore that can be found worldwide, however it is most prominent in tropical areas, Pacific islands, the Pacific Northwest, and damp environments.
 The adults are jet black and can range in size from 18 to 25mm in size, though some have grown to be 36mm.
 The males cerci are widely separated and serrated compared to the female.
 The forceps are used for prey capture, defense, fighting and courtship.

-C. morio are most active at night, though normal behavior also occurs during the day.
+Chelisoches morio are most active at night, though normal behavior also occurs during the day.
 In addition to consuming prey such as aphids, leaf beetles, hoppers, mites, mealybugs and termites, C. morio also consume fruits such as bananas and dragon fruits.

 Life history

-C. morio have four instar stages before molting into adults.
+Chelisoches morio have four instar stages before molting into adults.
 Females average about 140 eggs within one batch.
-The incubation period lasts about 5-7 days.
+The incubation period lasts about 5–7 days.
 Adult males live for about 60 days and adult females live for about 94 days.
 Once the eggs hatch into the first instar, the nymphs congregate by the mother.
 The female then takes one day to feed the newly hatched nymphs.
 Afterwards, the nymphs molt into their second instar, growing and becoming independent of the female.
 The third and fourth instars show an increase in activity and predatory behavior, with the fourth instar being capable of killing adult prey.

 Brood care

 Female C. morio lay eggs in clusters, known as egg masses.
 The eggs are laid via an ovipositor in an irregularly shaped nest.
 The nests are about body length in size and are lined with soil and coir particles.
 The female digs out and builds the nest in moist substrates.
 After the eggs are laid, the females remains beside the egg cluster and protects, whisks, rearranges and maintains moisture of the eggs with her mouthparts until they hatch.
 By guarding the cluster, the female ensures the viability of the eggs.
 If the female is separated from the eggs immediately after laying, they become void and will not hatch.

 Once the eggs hatch into the first instar, the nymphs aggregate next to their mother.
 For the next day, the mother feeds the nymphs and tends to them with her mouthparts.
 Before molting into their second instar, the nymphs stop feeding.
-The mother continues to protect them throughout the molting process (10-20 minutes).
+The mother continues to protect them throughout the molting process (10–20 minutes).
 After the nymphs have finished molting to the second instar, they disperse and maternal care is concluded.